 For donors that want to establish a named grant program, FRRR can support you in a number of ways.
 There are three different models for how we can work with our donor partners, providing varying levels of engagement to support you with your grants program.
 Fees are based upon the scope of work involved in the program and charged at a modest hourly rate.

 - FRRR manages all aspects of the grant program for you, including all promotion of the program, as well as grant-seeker enquiries, ongoing communications and reporting.
 We appoint a dedicated program manager and operate the program alongside our other programs.

 2. Grants Administration

-This model involves the donor leading the design of the program with FRRR's support, and FRRR helping with the administration of the grant program, including program finances, grant dispersal with grant packs, grantee final reports and evaluation.
+- This model involves the donor leading the design of the program with FRRR's support, and FRRR helping with the administration of the grant program, including program finances, grant dispersal with grant packs, grantee final reports and evaluation.
 Promotion of the program rests with the donor.

 3. Grants Advisory

 - Under this model, FRRR plays more of an advisory role, often when an organisation has established a Giving Sub-Fund Account to structure its own grants in partnership with FRRR.
 The Grants Advisory service includes an allocation of time for FRRR staff to review and provide input into program design and development, but involves limited administrative operation of the program.

 Tailored Grants are one-off grants made in partnership with donors, targeted to specific activities, causes or locations and occur outside FRRR’s regular programs or grant rounds.

 In these situations, FRRR can act as a connector between rural community projects and donors, managing a grant in partnership with a donor for a specific purpose.
 Review the Tailored Grants page for more detail about how these operate.